LimpanGH/BE-examinationsuppgift-1/readme.md

 ## **Submission**

-- Submit your group's code as a GitHub repository.
+- Submit your group's code as a GitHub repository
 - Final date for submission: **Wednesday 25th of September**
 - On 25th of September every group will also do a short live presentation (max 10 minutes)